pyfsi/coconut/coupling_components/solver_wrappers/openfoam/openfoam.md

 # OpenFOAM

-This is the documentation for all OpenFOAM solver-wrappers.
+This is the documentation for all OpenFOAM solver wrappers.
 Currently only FSI simulations are supported, no other multiphysics problems.